Goy: As a derogatory term

 Several authors have opined on whether the word is derogatory.
 Dan Friedman, executive director of The Forward in "What 'Goy' Means, And Why I Keep Using It" writes that it can be used as an insult but that the word is not offensive.
 He compares it to the word "foreigners" which Americans can use dismissively but which isn't a derogatory word.
-Similarly, Jews for Racial and Economic Justice (JFREJ) has stated that "goy" is "Not an insult, just kinda sounds like it."
+Similarly, Jews for Racial and Economic Justice (JFREJ) has stated that goy is "Not an insult, just kinda sounds like it."
+The term Shabbos goy, which refers to a non-Jew who performs certain tasks forbidden to Jews on Shabbat, is an example of common usage that, while drawing attention to the binary division of all people into Jews and non-Jews, is not pejorative, and in fact highlights historical cooperation between observant Jews and their friends, neighbors, and colleagues.

 Rebecca Einstein Schorr argues that the word has an established pejorative overtone.
 She refers to the observation "the goyishe groomsmen were all drunk and bawdy; of course, you'd never see that at a Jewish wedding" and "goyishe kop" where the word is used in a pejorative sense.
-She admits that the word can have non-pejorative uses, such as "goyishe restaurant" – one that doesn't serve kosher food – but contends that the word is "neutral, at best, and extremely offensive, at worst."
-She advocates that the Jewish community stop using the word "goy."
+She admits that the word can have non-pejorative uses, such as "goyishe restaurant" – one that doesn't serve kosher foods – but contends that the word is "neutral, at best, and extremely offensive, at worst".
+She advocates that the Jewish community stop using the word goy.
 Andrew Silow Carroll writes:

 But the word "goy" has too much historical and linguistic baggage to be used as casually as "non-Jew" or "gentile."
 It starts with the obvious slurs – like "goyishe kopf," or gentile brains, which suggests (generously) a dullard, or "shikker iz a goy," a gentile is a drunkard.
 "Goyishe naches" describes the kinds of things that a Jew mockingly presumes only a gentile would enjoy, like hunting, sailing and eating white bread.

-Nahma Nadich, deputy director of the Jewish Community Relations of Greater Boston writes:
+Nahma Nadich, deputy director of the Jewish Community Relations of Greater Boston, writes:

 I definitely see goy as a slur — seldom used as a compliment, and never used in the presence of a non-Jew.